 Weapons are mentioned when useful in a precise context, or omitted when unnecessary, but all reference sheets are compatible. ![]() (A

-5-pages compilation of shooting tables and
+5-pages compilation of shooting tables

-optional rules for bows and crossbows which
+and optional rules for bows and

-appear separately in other documents;
+crossbows which appear separately in

-including optional rules and the beginning of
+rules and the beginning of a fantasy

-a fantasy extension.)
+extension.)

 |